zammad/zammad-admin-documentation/settings/system/storage.rst

        the upper area of the file
      - Or provide your S3 configuration as an URL (which you can find at the end of the file).
-Note: you can also provide this URL as environment variable without using this yml-file.
+Note: you can also provide this URL as environment variable (:docs:`see system documentation </appendix/configure-env-vars.html#storage-options>`) without using this yml-file.
      - We recommend the deletion of the not used configuration style to avoid inconsistencies.